 There are two naive explanations for the cat’s righting reflex, both wrong.

 Explanation 1: The cat uses initial angular momentum.
 The experimenter gives the cat a small spin before releasing it; the cat amplifies this to achieve the full 180°.
-This fails because controlled experiments (and Marey’s original photographs) confirm that cats can right themselves even when released with zero initial spin.
-Careful experimenters have verified this explicitly.
+A deliberately idealised model can start with zero total angular momentum and still right itself, so an initial spin is not required for the mechanism.

 Both explanations appeal to external torques.
 The correct explanation requires none.